steffendx/GoNorthWiki/Tale.md

  * **Trash bin**: Allows you to delete the condition.
 If you click this for a group the conditions will stay and just the grouping will be removed

 At the bottom you can press confirm to confirm the condition and cancel to cancel the editing of the condition.

+## Statistics
+The statistics dialog displays word count, condition count as well as node count.
+The word count is based on the different text lines, choice nodes as well as actions like adding text to quests.
+By clicking on a headline the detailed statistics can be viewed.
+The condition count is based on the conditions for choices as well as condition nodes.
+Below one can find the count of total nodes in the dialog.